 In 1998, my parents (with my permission - ugh!) sent all my board games to an auction house, where I'm sure somebody got the lot for $1.

 I started collecting games again informally since 2002, trying to re-amass my childhood collection I so foolishly let go of a few years before.
 Some of those games were worth getting again, some were not.
 But everything I was going for was nostalgic, and often themed on 1980s childhood movies.
-And then on a summer's day in 2007, I took part in a spirited round of Catan
+And then on January 19, 2007, I took part in a spirited round of Catan

 I spend most of my week as a teacher.
 I am a special education teacher at a private school in the city, working with Grade 3 and 4 students.
 I am very happy in my job, although I have stresses that one would expect to come in a profession like this.
-It is my fourth year as a teacher and I still have lots to learn!
+It is my sixth year as a teacher and I really enjoy the humour and precocious wisdom of the youngins'!
 Occasionally, I bite off more than I can chew, but some how manage to scrape by at the last minute, making everything look professional while hiding the duct tape.
 On days that I am not wearing down my fingernails I am doing my best to play board games and engage in other various healthy escapist activities.
 I occasionally play with my sister and her husband and my lovely girlfriend, Jen.
 I am also a part of a weekly gaming meetup at a local board game store.
 I have met some solid people there, and try to meet weekly with game-meetup alumni Matthew so we can play some 2-player games that don't get to see much light in the bigger groups.
 Lastly, I also run a board game club at my school, which has about a dozen members, most of them girls!
 Good on them!
 I honour my previous board game regular friends: Chet & Keiko, and Tony & Sarah.

 When I'm not playing games (the horror!)
-I am watching movies, Netflix, or HBO-style television, reading, cooking, cleaning, adventuring in the outdoors, thrifting, or writing 'quick rules' to all the board games I own.
-I try not to vegetate a lot, and will rarely turn on the TV just to pass the time.Summary (last updated February 16th, 2015):
+I am watching movies, catching up on old-school video games, reading, cooking, cleaning, adventuring in the outdoors, thrifting, or writing 'quick rules' to all the board games I own.
+I try not to vegetate a lot, and will rarely turn on the TV just to pass the time.Summary (last updated February 16th, 2015)

 My Top 10 are those games I'm buzzing the most about right now.
 My Hot 10 are those games that I want to purchase at some near point.